sliu62/Spam-Identifier/README.md

 # [Spam-Identifier](https://github.com/Curseridden/Spam-Identifier)
-A python-based input classifier for class assignment
+A python-based input classifier for class assignment that uses random forest algorithm to evaluate its input

 UI: